framis/framis.github.io/_posts/2017-01-04-importing-cities-from-geoname.md

 ## Simple approach with a Shell script

-Most people who are dealing with Geonames data use a simple shell script and save data in a RDBMS such as MySQL or PostgreSQL (useful if your are using postgis plugin for geolocation).
+Most people who are dealing with Geonames data use a simple shell script and save data in a RDBMS such as MySQL or PostgreSQL (PostgreSQL useful if your are using the Postgis plugin for geolocation).

 A good source of information is: http://codigofuerte.github.io/GeoNames-MySQL-DataImport/